fahim-csedu/stt-data-evaluator/README.md

 npm start
 ```

-4. Open your browser and go to `http://localhost:3002`
+4. Open your browser and go to `http://localhost:3000`

+## Authentication

+The application requires login credentials to access the audio file browser.
+Contact the administrator for access credentials.

 ## Usage